rayuduak/snow/snowflakehybridtables-agentic.md

 ---

-# Slide 6: Cortex AI Services Integration
+# 6: Cortex AI Services Integration

 ## How Cortex Agents Use Hybrid Tables